Robustly Complete Synthesis of Memoryless Controllers for Nonlinear Systems with Reach-and-Stay Specifications: Conclusions

 \section{Conclusions}

-In this work, we have presented a control synthesis algorithm for nonlinear discrete-time systems and sampled-data systems.
-We have, under mild assumptions, derived conditions for those systems so that the proposed algorithm is sound and robustly complete in the sense that control strategies can be found whenever the specification is robustly realizable.
-This is an improvement over abstraction-based methods, which rely on finite abstractions of the original systems and often lacks completeness guarantee for systems without incremental stability.
-Central to the proposed method is a fixed-point algorithm characterizing the winning set for a continuous-state system with a given reach-and-stay specification.
-Using interval computation and subdivision technique, the original continuous state space is adaptively partitioned into a finite number of cells with respect to both the specification and system dynamics.
-One benefit of such discretization is that the winning set can be inner-approximated with sufficiently high precision while reducing computational burdens compared to abstraction-based methods.
-To demonstrate the capability of our proposed method for solving important control problems in practice, we studied three examples drawn from different applications.
+Under mild assumptions, we derived conditions so that reach-and-stay control synthesis is sound and robustly complete for discrete-time nonlinear systems in the sense that control strategies can be found if the specification can be satisfied for the perturbed system.
+A fixed-point algorithm based on interval computation was proposed as a practical control synthesis method.
+This is an improvement over abstraction-based methods, which are often not complete for systems without incremental stability.
+By adaptively partitioning the state space with respect to both dynamics and the given specification, the winning set for the given reach-and-stay problem can be inner-approximated with sufficiently high precision while reducing computational burdens.
+The efficiency was substantiated by performance tests on several benchmarking examples.

-As for complex systems, such as robotic systems, the desired behaviors are often expressed by LTL formulae.
-Thus, our future work will concentrate on solving more general LTL control synthesis problems under the proposed direct synthesis framework.